7 Supplements That Can Cause Diarrhea (and How to Prevent It)

 2. Zinc

-Research suggests that zinc might play a role in immune function, including promoting normal development and immune cell function, and preventing inflammation, according to a May 2008 paper in Molecular Medicine.
+Research suggests zinc might play a role in immune function, including promoting normal development and immune cell function, and preventing inflammation, according to a March 2016 review in Archives of Biochemistry and Biophysics.

 Advertisement

-The recommended intakes for people assigned female and male are 8 milligrams and 11 milligrams, respectively, according to the National Institutes of Health (NIH).
-While zinc is found in almost all multivitamin supplements, most people get what they need from foods, including oysters, red meat, fortified cereals, beans, nuts, whole grains and some dairy products, according to the NIH.
+Adults should aim for 8 milligrams to 12 milligrams of zinc a day, according to the National Institutes of Health (NIH).
+While zinc is found in almost all multivitamin supplements, most people get what they need from zinc-rich foods, including oysters, meat, fortified cereals, beans, nuts, whole grains and some dairy products, according to the NIH.

 Advertisement